zackstout/beatles-songwriting/README.md

 #### Theory interlude

-- The bVII and v are relative major and minor.
+- **The bVII and v are relative major and minor.**
-- Just like I and iv, ii and IV, and iv and bVI.
+- **Just like vi and I, ii and IV, and iv and bVI.**
+- Examples in C:
+  - Am and C
+  - Dm and F
+  - Gm and Bb
+  - Fm and Ab
 - Multiple options for harmonizing a tricky b7 note in melody:
   - Turn I to I7
   - Throw in a v